Texada Island: Geography

 Texada Island is largest of the Northern Gulf Islands at some 50 km in length and 10 km in width, with its length aligned along a northwest–southeast axis.
 The northern tip is located about 8 km southwest of the city of Powell River and west of the Sechelt Peninsula on the Sunshine Coast.
 Texada is separated from the mainland and Nelson Island by Malaspina Strait on its northeast and from Lasqueti Island by Sabine Channel along its southwestern flank.
 Off its northwestern end it is separated from Ahgykson Island by Algerine Passage and is flanked by the Strait of Georgia on ¾ of its western side.

 Other islands in the archipelago are Lasqueti, Jedediah, Ahgykson, Nelson, Hernando, and Savary Islands.
 Many smaller islands and rocks also dot the shoreline of Texada, particularly on the southwest shore.

 The island's interior is completely forested and contains several mountains.
-Many lakes of various sized also dot the Island with Priest Lake being the largest.
+Many lakes of various size also dot the Island with Priest Lake being the largest.

 The highest point on Texada Island is the summit of Mount Shepherd, near the southeastern most point on the island, and rising 852 m above sea level.